Yasmin Qureshi

-Yasmin Qureshi (born 5 July 1963) is a British Labour Party politician and a barrister practising criminal law.
-She headed the criminal legal section of the UN Mission in Kosovo and was later appointed Director of the department of Judicial Administration there.
-She was elected as the Member of Parliament (MP) for Bolton South East in the May 2010 general election.
-She became Shadow Minister for International Development in April 2020.
+Yasmin Qureshi (یاسمین قریشی; born 5 July 1963) is a Pakistan-born British politician and barrister.
+She has been the Member of Parliament (MP) for Bolton South and Walkden since 2024, previously representing Bolton South East from 2010 to 2024.
+A member of the Labour Party, she headed the criminal legal section of the UN Mission in Kosovo, where she was later Judicial Administration Department Director.

 Early life

-Qureshi was born in Gujrat City, Pakistan, and moved to Britain when she was nine.
+Qureshi was born on 5 July 1963 in Gujrat City, Pakistan, and moved to Britain when she was nine.
 Her father was an engineer, and the family lived in Watford.
 She is the youngest of three children.

 She attended what is now London South Bank University, and graduated with a BA (Hons) Law degree before studying for and sitting her examinations for the Bar at the Council of Legal Education.
 She gained a Master of Laws at University College London.

 Legal career

 Qureshi began her legal career with the Crown Prosecution Service as an in-house barrister, prosecuting on behalf of the Crown in numerous criminal cases.

 She headed the criminal legal section of the UN Mission in Kosovo, and was selected as co-ordinator of the Criminal Legal Unit from 2000 to 2001.
 This role involved analysing legal systems in Kosovo to identify their limitations, with a focus on issues including people trafficking, domestic violence etc. She was then appointed Director of the Department of Judicial Administration in Kosovo.
-This entailed working to ensure the proper administration and monitoring of courts, prosecutors and investigation of judges offices.

-She then worked as a human rights advisor to the former London mayor Ken Livingstone from 2004 to 2008.
+She then worked as a human rights advisor to the former London mayor Ken Livingstone, a position she held from 2004 to 2008.
 Qureshi also chaired the Human Rights and Civil Liberties Working Group of the Association of Muslim Lawyers and was President of the Pakistan Club (UK).

 Qureshi has undertaken community work for over 20 years, working with local law centres and the Citizen Advice Bureau alongside her legal career.